syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/SelectionMode.md

 ---
 # Selection

 Dates can be selected by making a touch on month view cells.
-The default Selection mode is Single which allows user to select one date at a time.
-SfCalendar provides support to select dates in three modes such as single, multiple and range selection.
+The default [SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~SelectionMode.html) is Single which allows user to select one date at a time.
+[SfCalendar](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar.html) provides support to select dates in three modes such as single, multiple and range selection.

 * `SingleSelection` – A single date can be selected in a month view which can be equipped when user needs to select one date at a time / to view events.